wiledal/SuperComponent/readme.md

 - Element attribute child-reference binding
 - Element attribute event binding

 The lowest level of your _frameworkless js_ app.
+It's also something like 1kb gzipped 🔥.
+So that's nice.

-Can be used with _server-side_ rendering to provide js sprinkles on top of your prerendered elements, or for rendering complete applications _client-side_.
+Can be used with _server-side_ rendering to provide js sprinkles on top of your pre-rendered elements, or for rendering complete applications _client-side_.

 Check out the `/examples` for some test-uses.
 Check out the `/docs` for actual documentation.

 It's like, if you don't want to commit to _React_ or _Angular_ or _Vue_ but want to skip writing event listeners and querySelectors all the time, kinda.
 Anyone with js knowledge can use it.
+It works really well in a [vanilla bean type codebase](https://github.com/wiledal/vanilla-bean).

 Compile it with [Babel](https://babeljs.io/) and use with the [CustomElements polyfill](https://github.com/webcomponents/custom-elements) for cross-browser support.